Table of Contents[Hide][Show]

 - Do you use antibiotics preemptively?
 Have you had to use them?

 - Do you treat for small hive beetles or wax moths?
 How?
+Hint: mechanical mitigation methods such as diatomaceous earth traps are ok.
+Pesticides are not.

 - What kind of foundation do you use?
 (Options are: plastic, wax, or none)

-- Does your creamed honey (if available) contain any additives or GMOs or has it been heated during processing?
+- Does your creamed honey (if available) contain any additives or GMOs, or has it been heated during processing?

 Which Local Honey to Buy?

-The absolute best local honey would come from YOU keeping bees in your own backyard.
-With advice and support from your local beekeeping association it isn’t much harder than growing a garden, at least where I live in Florida; actually it takes less time and space.
+With advice and support from your local beekeeping association, it isn’t much harder than growing a garden, at least where I live in Florida; it actually takes less time and space.

 Bees in your yard will visit flowers within an 80 square mile area (5 mile radius) around your home; they are intricately connected to the environment and benefit your local ecosystem.

 The next best is local honey directly from a beekeeper in your area who uses no chemicals or other treatments, does not feed or move their bees, does not filter or heat their honey, uses wooden frames and natural wax foundation and has bee hives within 5 miles of your home.
-If you can’t find all that aim for meeting at least some of these criteria.

-You have to weigh this for yourself.
 If you have a neighbor with bees but they use some treatments, that honey might be best for you because those bees are harvesting from your environment rather than honey from a completely treatment-free beekeeper an hour or two away.

-I love bees and I know they can thrive without treatments.
-If you are actively promoting your health through nutrient dense foods and using honey as medicine it is important to know this information about how honey is produced.
-You can carefully source your honey just as you do other precious foods or, better yet, raise your own!
+If you are actively improving your health through nutrient-dense foods and using raw honey as medicine, it is important to know this information about how honey is produced.

 References